aws-samples/amazon-chime-sdk/apps/chat/README.md

 3. Elastic channels feature is available in the US East (N. Virginia) region and supports up to 1 Million members (see [Messaging Quotas](https://docs.aws.amazon.com/general/latest/gr//chime-sdk.html) for default values)
 4. Existing channel flows feature can be used to automate moderation across all messages sent in the elastic channel.
 5. An elastic channel is a collection of subchannels with memberships distributed across subchannels.
 6. To create an elastic channel, provide channel name, privacy, and select channel Type `Elastic` and add desired value of `Maximum SubChannels`, `Target Memberships Per SubChannel` & `Scale-In Minimum Memberships`.
-Refer to [document](https://docs.aws.amazon.com/chime-sdk/latest/APIReference/API_messaging-chime_CreateChannel.html) for more details.
+Refer to [CreateChannel API](https://docs.aws.amazon.com/chime-sdk/latest/APIReference/API_messaging-chime_CreateChannel.html) for more details.
 7. Moderator can list and join subchannels in an elastic channel with members count by choosing **List subchannels** option from the channel menu.
 8. Moderators can manage members in a subchannel by choosing **Manage members** option from the subchannel menu.
 9. Users can view members and leave subchannel using **View members** and **Leave channel** options repectively, from subchannel menu.